GetLevvel/cloud-cftemplates/storage-gateway/readme.md

 ![Upload buffer usage](images/image7.png)

-* Once the snapshot is complete, it is available for restoration in case of a failure.
+* Once the snapshot is complete, it is available as a point-in-time backup to your existing application.

 ![Snapshot Available](images/image8.png)